Bowery/website/docs/index.markdown

 categories: posts
 ---

 Welcome to the Bowery docs!
-This page covers everything you need, want, and wish you knew about Bowery in (often excruciating) detail.
-If you're just getting started, follow our getting started guide.
+This page covers everything you need, want, and wish you knew about Bowery in detail.
+If it's your first time using Bowery, follow our [getting started](#getting-started) guide.

 ### Table of contents